Birch-san/box2d-wasm/README.md

 Status:

 - Demo application currently demonstrates basic behaviour.
 Performs well
-- Rope bindings not yet exposed
-- No TypeScript declarations
 - No package published to npm
 - No release distributed